 Pretreatment site with invasion of woody plants—Scotch pine, prickly ash, autumn olive (July 2011)

 The Rieth Fen is a <1-acre area within a larger remnant marl-beach/wet prairie that surface drains calcium-rich water into adjacent Bear Lake.
-Work was initiated November 2012 with the removal of invading tree cover and high-mowing the abundant decadent shrubby cinquefoil (Potentilla fruticosa).
+Work was initiated November 2012 to remove invading tree and shrub cover.
+Decadent shrubby cinquefoil (Potentilla fruticosa)–an endemic species of fens–was high-mowed.
 This stimulated its growth and provided more sunlight to encourage a robust herbaceous ground cover of endemic species.
-Prescribed fire is expected to be introduced in 2013 to encourage and maintain this growth and diversity.
+The site was burned in 2016 to encourage and maintain this growth and diversity.